What is spirit?

-Philosophers have discussed the nature of the human mind and the body from the 17th century.
+Since the 17th century, European philosophers have discussed the nature of the human mind and the body.

 René Descartes (1596-1650), a French philosopher, insisted in his Meditations on First Philosophy that the universe contained two radically different kinds of substances---mind and matter.